adrianvalenz/adrianinvokes/src/index.md

 title: "Hello, my name is Adrian Valenzuela"
 ---

-In my former life I was a barber before working as a web developer.
-Creating something valuable out of nothing, like typing a web application into existence, has always fascinated me.

-Now with 8+ years and counting of professional experience in the industry, I have designed, developed, and maintained a wide range of applications for both small business clients and corporations and have helped them reach their milestones and business goals.
+Before becoming a web developer, I worked as a barber, where I discovered my passion for creating something valuable from scratch.
+With over 8 years of professional experience, I have designed, developed, and maintained a diverse range of applications for both small businesses and corporations, helping them achieve their goals.

-As a proud member of the Bridgetown Core Team, I have contributed to the Bridgetown Community via tutorials and documentation.
-In my spare time I manage a <span class="text-rose-500 border-b border-rose-500">[tech blog](https://mugenruby.com)</span> to show other developers what I have learned.
-I believe that knowledge is power.
-Teaching and learning from each other can give us that power to improve our quality of life.
+As a proud member of the Bridgetown Core Team, I contribute to the community through tutorials and documentation.
+In my spare time, I manage a <span class="text-rose-500 border-b border-rose-500">[tech blog](https://mugenruby.com)</span> to share insights and knowledge, believing that teaching and learning from one another empowers us to improve our lives.

-I am currently working on a few exciting projects, these include a React-based CMS for Bridgetown and a component library for Rails based on GitHub's ViewComponents and TailwindCSS.
+Currently, I am working on several exciting projects, including a React-based CMS for Bridgetown and a component library for Rails utilizing GitHub’s ViewComponents and TailwindCSS.

-I currently reside on the central coast of California, just five minutes away from the beach with my wife and our three beautiful kids.
-We love watching Harry Potter, baking pastries, and going for walks on our favorite hiking trails.
+I reside on the central coast of California with my wife and three wonderful kids, just five minutes from the beach.
+We enjoy watching Harry Potter movies, baking pastries, and exploring our favorite hiking trails.

 <span class="py-4 inline-block">
     <button class="group py-2 px-4 text-stone-100 bg-stone-700 border border-stone-800 uppercase text-sm font-bold hover:border-rose-500 hover:bg-rose-500 flex items-center space-x-2 drop-shadow-sm hover:drop-shadow-lg">